ankraft/ACME-oneM2M-CSE/docs/Development.md

 ### Configuration & Running
 Each test suite imports the file [init.py](../tests/init.py) that contains various helper functions used by the test suites.

 The actual configuration of the test suite is done in the file [config.py](../tests/config.py).
 You may change these for your individual set-up.
 In this file there is also a configuration setting for the request protocol that should be used.
-Currently, *http* and *https* are supported.
+Currently, *http*, *https*, and *mqtt* are supported.
 Please note, that all CSE's involved in the test runs must use the same protocol type.

 One can also provide OAuth2 settings in case the CSE under test is behind an OAuth2 gateway.

 #### Enable Remote Configuration

-The CSE under test must be started with the remote configuration interface enabled.
+The CSE under test must be started with the **remote configuration interface** enabled.
 During test runs the test suite will temporarily change some of the CSE's delays (e.g. the check for resource expirations) in order to speed up the test.
-You can either do this by changing the configuation [enableRemoteConfiguration](Configuration.md#server_http) in the [configuration file](../acme.ini.default), or by providing the [--remote-configuration](Running.md) command line argument during startup.
+You can either do this by changing the configuration [enableRemoteConfiguration](Configuration.md#server_http) in the [configuration file](../acme.ini.default), or by providing the [--remote-configuration](Running.md) command line argument during startup.

 ### Test Suites